quanterall/HaskellMaterials/basics/02-composite-datatypes.md

    function you defined in exercise 2 to return this data type.
 What happened to the cases where we do not have a spouse name to take from the relationship status?

-4. Return to the HTTP Request type we defined in the "Record types" exercise and more accurately model the "method" field[0].
+4. Return to the HTTP request type we defined in the "Record types" exercise and more accurately model the "method" field[0].

+5. Define a `TradeOrder` type that can be either a `SellOrder` or a `BuyOrder`, both taking a `TickerSymbol` (a `newtype` around a `String`) and a `Float`.
+Define a function that takes a `TradeOrder` and a `[TradeOrder]` and returns whether or not we matched a sell/trade to an existing opposite trade/sell in the list of orders.
+If there is a match, return the amount of the match and if there isn't a match, indicate this in the return value.

 #### Exercise notes (Union types)